AdobeDocs/uxp-indesign/src/pages/guides/getting-started/index.md

 ## UXP Scripting in InDesign

-UXPScript should be written in JavaScript, and the file should be saved as `<filename>.idjs`.
-Saving the script as .idjs enables the UXP engine in InDesign and executes the script as UXPScript.( .jsx will execute as normal ExtendScript)
+UXP Scripts should be written in JavaScript, and the file should be saved as `<filename>.idjs`.
+Saving the script as .idjs enables the UXP engine in InDesign and executes the script as UXP script.( .jsx will execute as normal ExtendScript)

 ## Installing scripts